About the Course & Tutor

 What is provided?

-We provide easels, drawing boards, side tables to put equipment on, plus a selection of teas and coffee, organic milk and plant based milk, plus a selection of treats will also be available.
+Plus a selection of teas and fresh coffee, organic milk and plant based milk, plus some treats will be available.

 You will be expected to bring with the following: